 The Parish of Wembury votes for a neighbourhood plan

 Following two packed meetings, the residents of Wembury Parish voted overwhelmingly in favour of a neighbourhood plan.

-A Vision Day is an opportunity for everyone to come along to an event and share their visions, wishes and aspirations for our community.
+A Community Day is an opportunity for everyone to come along to an event and share their visions, wishes and aspirations for our community.
 To put forward ideas as to how it will develop over the next fifteen to twenty years or so.
 An opportunity to have your say and to put your ideas on paper alongside the rest of our community.
-It is intended that there will be two Vision Days - one in Down Thomas and one in Wembury.
-See what a vision day looks like here: East Shoreditch Vision Day (click to view)
+It is intended that there will be two Community Days - one in Down Thomas and one in Wembury.
+See what a Community / Vision day looks like here: East Shoreditch Vision Day (click to view)